hfmartinez/kubernetes-vagrant/README.md

 ## System Prerequisites 📋

-Below are the system prerequisites:
+The following are the system prerequisites:

 * 8Gb of RAM at least
 * 2.4GHz processor or higher